 What the packer does is to take the next slave to be packed.
 It allocates an area for the slave to be packed into from the remaining space in the master.
 Which part of the space is allocated depends on instructions to the packer.
 When the size of the space has been determined, this is sliced off the free space, and allocated to the widget that is displayed in it.
 Then the remaining space is available to subsequent slaves.

 At any one time the space left for packing is a rectangle.
-If the widget is too small to use up a whole slice from the length or breadth of the free rectangle, still a whole slice is allocated so that the free space is always rectangular.
+If the widget is too small to use up a whole slice from the length or breadth of the free rectangle, then still a whole slice is allocated so that the free space is always rectangular.

 It can be tricky to get the packing instructions right to get the desired finished effect, but a large number of arrangements of widgets is possible using the packer.